Muiñeira: Characteristics of the muiñeira

 It is a dance of playful character, with a social component expressing gallantry.
 It is somewhat more permissive of improvisation than other folk dances; improvised in fiestas and exhibitions.
 Some interpreters have added increased complexity to its traditional choreography.

 It is played at a fast tempo.
 Dancers often form a circle or parallel threes.
 Often jumps are incorporated, synchronized with percussion accompaniment: a snare-drum known as the tamboril (a wooden natural-skinned drum with gut snares), and the bombo, a bass drum.

 Examples of the genre recommended by native Galician commentators include ' ' Muiñeira de Chantada' ' and to ' ' Muiñeira de Lugo' '.

 Notable performers

 Carlos Núñez

 According to RootsWorld"the most prominent gaita virtuoso in Galicia, and one of the world's best, is Carlos Núñez.
 He often tours and records with The Chieftains, who consider him an auxiliary member of the group".
 Núñez performed a "Muneira de Chantada" with the Chieftains in early 2008, which featured Irish foot dancing.
+(Note: Roughly translated, it says: like the Druids of Britain we asked to him to God or the Gods that dance of the happiness immersed in that state forever in one eternal celebration, by the pipe of Peace, culture and love.)